danielkpodo/mosh-next13-2023/notes.md

 Another way to do this 2.
 We create `loading.tsx ` file in the root of our app

 - In this component we create and export a react component that we export to be rendered when a page is being rendered
+- NOTE
+  `You can create a page specific loading ui for a particular page. e.g in /about/page.tsx you can create loading.tsx in this folder to use only for the /about route`

 ```tsx
 const Loading = () => {